-Scan and upload, synchronise and/or email documents
+Scan and upload, synchronize and/or email documents

 For a detailed description of submitting documents, see article Submit documents.